Planning what to see and what sights to visit in Venice? Check out our 28 best things to do in Venice and tips for day trips from Venice.

 The complex includes the Maritime History Museum, the most important in Italy.
 The exhibition area is divided into 5 floors and a total of 42 exhibition rooms.
 In the ancient workshop of the oars there is the Boat Pavilion.

-For up-to-date information, check out the official website of the La Biennale organica.
+For up-to-date information, check the official website of La Biennale.

 You can’t miss the Venetian Carnival here.
 It’s one of the first things that comes to everyone’s mind when they say “Venice”.